animecenter/animecenter/readme.md

 ### Setup

 1. Clone this repository: `git clone git@github.com:animecenter/animecenter.git`
-2. In the command line change directory to the animecenter repository you just downloaded with `cd path/to/directory` and run the following command:
+2. In the command line change directory to the animecenter repository you just downloaded with `cd path/to/directory` and run the following commands:
+    1. Checkout the development branch with `git checkout development`
+    2. Use one of the following commands depending on your Operating System:
         - Mac / Linux:
             `php vendor/bin/homestead make`
         - Windows:
             `vendor\bin\homestead make`
 3. Update `Homestead.yaml` with the following settings:
     1. Change `map: homestead.app` to `map: animecenter.app`
     2. If you don't have a SSH key, run `ssh-keygen -t rsa -C "you@homestead"` in the command line.
 Windows users should use Git Bash.